yapro/monolog-ext/README.md

 ];
 ```

-More informations about configurations - https://github.com/theorchard/monolog-cascade
+More detailed information about the configurations - https://github.com/theorchard/monolog-cascade

 What is ExtraException